 Organizational Unit Overview:

 The East Carolina University Community School involves cross campus collaboration to provide the students a spectrum of support and services to comprehensively address their academic, social-emotional, physical, and family/community needs.
-The school will include one class per grade level for pre-kindergarten through 5th grade.
+The school will include classes for pre-kindergarten through 5th grade.
 The community school involves an integrated partnership with Pitt County Schools and will be housed within a local elementary school.

 To be a national model for student success, public service and regional transformation, East Carolina University uses innovative learning strategies and delivery methods to maximize access; prepares students with the knowledge, skills and values to succeed in a global, multicultural society; develops tomorrow's leaders to serve and inspire positive change; discovers new knowledge and innovations to support a thriving future for eastern North Carolina and beyond; transforms health care, promotes wellness, and reduces health disparities; and improves qualify of life through cultural enrichment, academics, the arts, and athletics.
 We accomplish our mission through education, research, creative activities, and service while being good stewards of the resources entrusted to us.
 East Carolina University delivers on the promise of opportunity.
 We open doors.
 We improve lives.
 We transform the present, and we discover the future.
 In these ways and more, we serve our community, our state, our nation and our world as together we reach toward our greatest potential.
 Tomorrow starts here.